whiz00/ligma-iso/README.md

     git clone --depth 1 https://github.com/whiz00/ligma-iso $HOME/ligma-iso

-2. Read and run the setup script.
-Build files must be owned by root and the pacman chache will be cleared in order for the iso to be created properly.
+2. Run the build script to create the iso.
+Build files must be owned by root and the pacman cache should be cleared in order to avoid problems building the iso.
+This is handled in the script.

     cd $HOME/ligma-iso
-    sudo ./setup.sh $USER
+    sudo ./run.sh $USER

-3. Last step is to build the iso (-v flag for verbose output).
 When the script is finished the iso will be located in a directory called 'out'

-    sudo ./build.sh -v

 ### Customization